ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 **Arguments**

 - `expr` — Expression returning a number or a string representation of a number.
 [Expression](../syntax.md/#syntax-expressions).
-- `S` — Scale parameter from [ 1 : 9 ] specifying how many decimal digits the fractional part of a number can have.
+- `S` — Scale parameter between 0 and 9, specifying how many digits the fractional part of a number can have.
 [UInt8](../data-types/int-uint.md).

 Supported arguments:
 - Values or string representations of type (U)Int8/16/32/64/128/256.